Linear and Rational Factorization of Tropical Polynomials

 Our theorems are constructive.
-Given a set $\S$, Algorithm~\ref{alg:positive.basis} certifies if it is a positive basis, and if it is, for any $f \in \ZS$, Algorithm~\ref{alg:gen-ZS} produces the unique minimal $g \in \NS$ such that $f \odot g \in \NS$, and Algorithm~\ref{alg:gen-NS} produces the unique factorization of a polynomial in $\NS$.
+Given a set $\S$ of lattice polytopes in $\Z^n$, Algorithm~\ref{alg:positive.basis} certifies if it is a positive basis, and if it is, for any $f \in \ZS$, Algorithm~\ref{alg:gen-ZS} produces the unique minimal $g \in \NS$ such that $f \odot g \in \NS$, and Algorithm~\ref{alg:gen-NS} produces the unique factorization of a polynomial in $\NS$.
 Our algorithms have polynomial run time with respect to the number of polytopes in~$\S$, however, this generally scales exponential in $n$.
-We implement these algorithms with the softwares \textsf{Maple} and \textsf{Polymake}.
+We implement these algorithms with the softwares \textsf{Maple} and \textsf{polymake} \cite{polymake}.
+Codes for the examples in this paper can be found at \url{https://github.com/linbomath/TropPolyFactor}.

 \textbf{Organization}.
 We collect background materials and discuss subtleties surrounding factorization in Section \ref{sec:background}.
 We discuss factorization of units in Section~\ref{sec:unit}, define positive bases and prove the main results in Section \ref{sec:main}.
 Section \ref{sec:positive.basis} introduces two families of full positive bases and some examples.
 Section \ref{sec:algorithm} and \ref{sec:example} show the various algorithms and their outputs on numerical examples.
 We conclude with open problems in Section~\ref{sec:summary}.